 What projects have been picked in the past?

-You can also look to previous years for a better sense of what our judges have considered true examples of innovation in government IT:
+To get a better sense of what our judges have considered true examples of innovation in government IT, check out the 2020 winners.

 So please be thinking about efforts throughout government that you believe are worthy of a Government Innovation Award and be sure to submit your nominations.